 \section{Preliminaries on some categorical tools}

 The aim of this section is to introduce the categorical framework necessary for our study.
-In particular, we recall notions and properties of Quillen's bracket construction introduced in \cite[p.219]{graysonQuillen} and pre-braided monoidal categories.
-Our review here is based on \cite[Section 1]{WahlRandal-Williams} to which we refer the reader for further details.
-Finally, we introduce a construction for functors from a small categories to the category of small categories, called the Grothendieck construction.
+In particular, we recall notions and properties of Quillen's bracket construction introduced in \cite[p.219]{graysonQuillen} and pre-braided monoidal categories, based on \cite[Section 1]{WahlRandal-Williams} to which we refer the reader for further details.
+Also, we recall a construction for functors from a small category to the category of small categories, called the \textit{Grothendieck construction}.